-- Gasoline is highly flammable and explosive. - Gasoline can cause a fire or explosion if ignited. - Gasoline is a liquid fuel but it's vapors can ignite. - Gasoline is a skin irritant and needs to be cleaned up immediately if spilled on skin or clothes. - Gasoline has a distinctive odor, this will help detect potential leaks quickly. - In any petroleum gas fire, flames should not be extinguished unless by doing so the fuel supply valve can be turned OFF.
-This is because if a fire is extinguished and a supply of fuel is not turned OFF, then an explosion hazard could be created. - Gasoline expands or contracts with ambient temperatures.
-Never fill the gasoline tank to full capacity, as gasoline needs room to expand if temperatures rise.
+- Gasoline vapors are highly flammable and explosive. - Gasoline vapors can cause a fire or explosion if ignited. - Gasoline is a liquid fuel and the resulting gasoline vapors can ignite and cause a fire or explosion. - Gasoline is a skin irritant and needs to be cleaned up immediately if spilled on skin or clothes. - Gasoline has a distinctive odor, this will help detect potential leaks quickly. - In any petroleum gas fire, flames should not be extinguished unless by doing so the fuel supply valve can be turned OFF.
+This is because if a fire is extinguished and a supply of fuel is not turned OFF, then an explosion hazard could be created. - Gasoline vapors expand and contract with ambient temperatures.
+Never fill the gasoline tank past the red FULL indicator on the fuel filter, as gasoline vapors needs room to expand if temperatures rise.